-The following table sets forth information concerning the annual and long-term compensation for services in all capacities to Tempur Sealy International for the year ended December 31, 2021, of those persons who served as (i) our principal executive officer during the year ended December 31, 2021, (ii) our principal financial officer during the year ended December 31, 2021, (ii) our principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021, (ii) not principal financial officer during the year ended December 31, 2021.
+The following table sets forth information concerning the annual and long-term compensation for services in all capacities to Tempur Sealy International for the year ended December 31, 2021, of those persons who served as (i) our principal executive officer during the year ended December 31, 2021, (ii) our principal financial officer during the year ended December 31, 2021, and (iii) our other three most highly compensated Executive Officers for the year ended December 31, 2021.
 In this section of the Proxy Statement we refer to these persons collectively as our "NEOs."